bitsandscraps/abs-pdf-switcher/README.md

 # abs-pdf-switcher
-Firefox extension to switch between abstracts and pdfs
+A firefox extension to switch between abstracts and pdfs